-Current as of March 2023
+Current as of October 2024

-The information displayed in this handout is meant for the sole use of Active Duty service members, retirees, their families and other personnel eligible for legal assistance from the Goodfellow AFB Legal Office.
-The information is general in nature and presented to assist those eligible persons prepare for a legal assistance appointment with a professional in the legal office.
+This guide is intended for use by Active Duty service members, retirees, their families, and other personnel eligible for legal assistance from the Goodfellow AFB Legal Office.
+The information is general in nature and presented to assist those eligible persons in preparing for a legal assistance appointment with a professional in the legal office.
 Rights and responsibilities vary widely according to the particular set of circumstances in each case.
 Laws can vary across states, services, and civilian jurisdictions and laws are changed from time to time.
 Do not rely upon the general restatements of background information presented here without discussing your specific situation with a legal professional.